List of calypso songs about cricket

 This is a list of calypso songs whose lyrics and themes are about cricket.

 Cricket was introduced in the West Indies during the British Empire era and is now played all over that region.
 Calypso, an integral part of Trinidad and Tobago culture, chronicles and comments on many aspects of life locally and sometimes internationally.
-Cricket themed calypsos have brought together and annotated the triumphs and tribulations of West Indies cricket since the 1920’s.
+Cricket themed calypsos have brought together and annotated the triumphs and tribulations of West Indies cricket since the 1920s.